gnss-sdr/geniuss-place/_pages/acknowledgements.md

      * [2014](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr)
           - In [Development of a GNSS Sampler using the MAX2769 Universal GPS Receiver](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/ajithpeter.html), Ajith Peter worked on the design of a low-cost radiofrequency front-end for GNSS-SDR.
-          - In [Expanding the receiver to Galileo E5a](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/marc_sales.html), Marc Sales pioneered the developemewnt of blocks for the Galileo E5a receiver.
+          - In [Expanding the receiver to Galileo E5a](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/marc_sales.html), Marc Sales pioneered the development of blocks for the Galileo E5a receiver.
-          - In [Faster GNSS Signal Acquisition using the Sparse Fourier Transform](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/dmiralles2009.html), Damian Miralles explored the QuickSync algortihm for signal acquiaition.
+          - In [Faster GNSS Signal Acquisition using the Sparse Fourier Transform](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/dmiralles2009.html), Damian Miralles explored the QuickSync algortihm for signal acquisition.
           - In [New blocks for BeiDou B1 in GNSS-SDR: toward a multi-constellation receiver](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/marabra87.html), Mara Branzanti started working on the Beidou B1 receiver.

      * [2013](https://www.google-melange.com/archive/gsoc/2013/orgs/gnss_sdr)